Oktoberfest in Minnesota

 Schell’s Oktoberfest - 1860 Schell Rd., New Ulm, MN 56073 – October 11, 2014

-Between 11 am to 4:30 pm enjoy German food, dancing, music and plenty of Schell’s Oktoberfest beer inside the beer tent.
+Between 11 am and 4:30 pm, enjoy German food, dancing, music and plenty of Schell’s Oktoberfest beer inside the beer tent.
 Lots of fun activities for kids.
 Tickets are $5, kids free.
-Tour the brewery for $3.
-America’s second oldest brewery.
+Tour the brewery for $3 on a first come, first served basis.
+Schell’s is America’s second oldest family owned brewery, started in 1860 by August Schell.
+It survived Prohibition and has been passed down through six generations of the family.
+They make German craft beer.
+In 2013, their Oktoberfest beer took home a bronze medal in the American-Style Lager category at the Great American Beer Festival in Denver.

 Ruttgers Oktoberfest – Deerwood, MN – October 17-19, 2014